What you will learn in this article

 Pique tea uses a technique called Cold Brew CrystallizationTM to make their tea crystals.
 This process can take up to 8 hours per batch.
 Just like making cold brew coffee, cold brew crystallization uses cold water to create the infusion.

-Antioxidants can be damaged by heat, so the cold brew process helps to preserve as many antioxidants as possible so that you get the maximum benefit from each cup of tea.
+Antioxidants can be damaged by heat, so the cold brew process helps to preserve as many antioxidants as possible.
 In fact, third-party testing has confirmed that Pique teas have up to 12 times the polyphenols of other comparable teas.

 After the tea has been brewed and all the phytonutrients extracted, the water is slowly removed using low-temperature dehydration and pressure.
 What’s left is a super potent tea concentrate in the form of crystals.